-We all love the scent of citrus since it gives us a feeling of freshness and cleanliness.
-This is the reason why many liquid floor cleaners use citrus scent for their products.
-However, for dogs, the citrus smell is a smell that they can’t stand.
+We all love the smell of citrus fruits since it gives us a feeling of freshness and cleanliness.
+This is the reason why many liquid floor cleaners use citrus smell for their products.
+However, for dogs, the citrus has a strong smell that they find irritating.
 Given that dogs’ sense of smell is 40 times more advanced than humans, this citrus smell can be too much for them and therefore can be used as a safe, natural repellent to keep your dog away from unwanted areas for instance when you want to keep your dog from urinating in your living room.

 To use citrus as a natural repellent, just cut citrus fruits; whether it’s oranges, lemons, limes, or grapefruit, and place the feel in that area.
 You can also fill a spray bottle with concentrated lemon juice as well.
 Then, you just need to spray it around things you want him to stay away from such as chairs, wooden tables or your clothes.

-A smell of vinegar is another scent that dogs don’t like, the smell can be unbearable for some dogs and thus become a good option to be used as a repellent.
-You can place it in a small open container, put a small dose on bits of cotton balls or rags, or spray it around the unwanted areas.
+Dogs also hate the smell of vinegar.
+It can be unbearable for some dogs and thus become a good option to be used as a repellent.
+To make a repellent from vinegar, soak cotton balls or rags with it, or spray it around the unwanted areas.

 Even though vinegar is not toxic but having too much vinegar can make your home stinky, therefore you should not use it too much for indoor use.
 For outdoor use, you can spray it anywhere in the yard or garden.